StackStorm/st2docs/docs/source/install/rhel6.rst

 ------------------------

 The reference deployment uses File Based auth provider for simplicity.
-Refer to :doc:`/authentication` to configure and use PAM or LDAP autentication backends.
+Refer to :doc:`/authentication` to configure and use PAM or LDAP authentication backends.

 .. include:: __pam_auth_backend_requirements.rst